ChangxuFan/Ly49evolution/README.md

 The *Ly49* and *MAP1/8* annotations used in this study are located in the `annotations` directory.
 ## Code
-### General data processing:
+### non-R code
 The [snakeATAC](https://github.com/ChangxuFan/snakeATAC) pipeline, written by me, was used for ATAC-seq processing where indicated.
 These are mostly scenarios where the functions of the [AIAP](https://github.com/Zhang-lab/ATAC-seq_QC_analysis) pipeline did not suffice.

 The [WGBS](https://github.com/ChangxuFan/wgbs/tree/fanc) pipeline was used for bisulfite data processing.
 It was originally written by [Hyung Joo Lee](https://github.com/hyungjoo-lee/wgbs).
 Xiaoyu Zhuo and I made it into a docker+snakemake pipeline.
-### Custom analyses
+### R code
-All analyses code were written as functions and organized into R packages.
+Most analyses code were written as functions and organized into R packages.
 The `analyses` directory of this repo contains R scripts that call these functions.
 Therefore, to recapitulate the analyses, the following R packages (written by me, hence the suffix "Fanc") need to be installed.
 Please note that these packages do not load any dependencies.
 If you have trouble installing them as packages,